Skip to main content

 converge_if_changed

 Use the converge_if_changed method inside an action block in a custom resource to compare the desired property values against the current property values (as loaded by the load_current_value method).
-Use the converge_if_changed method to ensure that updates only occur when property values on the system are not the desired property values and to otherwise prevent a resource from being converged.
+Use the converge_if_changed method to ensure that updates only occur when property values on the system aren’t the desired property values and to otherwise prevent a resource from being converged.

 action :some_action do